SaiBhujbal/Valorant-Spectating-AI/README.md

 ## Esports Spectating Automation using AI

 Esports, with its 4.3 billion dollar global economy, has become a significant industry with a massive fanbase.
 Spectating in esports involves streaming players' Points of View (POVs) to the audience, but with multiple players in tournaments, manually streaming all of them is impractical.
 This project focuses on automating the spectating process using AI.
+This project was made using Roboflow.

 ### Factors Considered for POV Switching